MarcelinB/XelEsport/README.md

 ## Environment Variables

-To run this project, you will need to create an .env file in the xelAPI andadd the following environment variables to it
+To run this project, you will need to create an .env file in the xelAPI and add the following environment variables to it

 `DB_PASSWORD=XXXXXXXXX`